Condiment: Definition

 The exact definition of a condiment varies.
 Some definitions encompass spices and herbs, including salt and pepper, using the term interchangeably with seasoning.
 Others restrict the definition to include only "prepared food compound[s], containing one or more spices", which are added to food after the cooking process, such as mustard, ketchup or mint sauce.

 The Culinary Institute of America defines condiments as an "aromatic mixture" that "accompanies food", giving the examples of chutney, pickles and some sauces.

 Types

-Condiments added during cooking to add flavor: includes barbecue sauce, compound butter, teriyaki sauce, soy sauce, Marmite and sour cream.
+Condiments added during cooking to add flavor include barbecue sauce, compound butter, teriyaki sauce, soy sauce, iru, ogiri, Marmite and sour cream.

-Condiments added prior to serving: for example, in a sandwich made with ketchup, mustard or mayonnaise.
+Condiments can also be added prior to serving, for example in a sandwich made with ketchup, mustard or mayonnaise.

 A table condiment or table sauce is served separately from the food and added to taste by the diner.
 Many, such as mustard or ketchup, are available in single-serving packets, commonly when supplied with take-out or fast food meals.
 In traditional Asian restaurant settings, common condiments such as soy sauce, vinegar, chili oil, and shichimi are available.

 Salt, pepper, and sugar are commonly placed on Western restaurant tables.